mendix/docs/content/refguide/monitoring-mendix-runtime.md

 This request returns the current executions of actions known by the Mendix Runtime.
 Actions can amongst others be microflows, Java actions, web service calls and scheduled events.
 For each execution the following is reported:

-*   the "duration" of the execution in milliseconds.
+*   The "duration" of the execution in milliseconds.
-*   the "type" of execution.
+*   The "type" of execution.
 Possible types are "CLIENT", "CLIENT_ASYNC", "CLIENT_ASYNC_MONITORED", "CUSTOM", "WEB_SERVICE", "SCHEDULED_EVENT" and "UNKNOWN".
 "CLIENT_ASYNC" is the asynchronous microflow call triggered from the web client, "CLIENT_ASYNC_MONITORED" is the actual execution of the asynchronous microflow in the Mendix Runtime, which happens in a different thread.
-*   the "user" is the name of the user associated with the session executing the action.
+*   The "user" is the name of the user associated with the session executing the action.
 In case of a non-user session the name "System" is displayed.
-*   the "action_stack" shows the stack of actions for this execution.
+*   The "action_stack" shows the stack of actions for this execution.
 For each action in this stack detailed information is displayed, e.g. for a microflow the current activity and the name of the microflow are shown.

 ## 3 Runtime Statistics